andersmurphy/andersmurphy-blog/resources/posts/2019-05-25-clojure-sorting-a-sequence-based-on-another-sequence.md

 (s/def ::item (s/keys :req-un [::id ::type]))
 ```

 `s/exercise` allows us to generate as many items as we have ids.
 We `concat` the result because `s/exercise` returns pairs.
-We then `map` and  `merge` to overwrite the random ids with the ids from our `large-shuffled-vec-of-ids` function.
+We then `map` and  `merge` to overwrite the random ids with the ids from the `large-shuffled-vec-of-ids` function.

 ```clojure
 (s/def ::items